hoatle/webapp-template/README.md

 ## Run the application

-+ Make sure to have latest node installed
++ Make sure to have latest node installed (with version as 0.6.x and above)
 + Make sure to have 'make'

 + Test this application: ```make test```